Many families looking for dairy free alternatives often ask one practical question: is coconut milk good for you?

 Is Coconut Milk Good for You While Pregnant?

-Generally, utilizing packaged coconut milk while pregnant is considered perfectly fine because it provides clean calories and essential trace minerals.
-However, you must always ensure the product is pasteurized and kept properly chilled.
+Utilizing packaged coconut milk while pregnant is generally fine because it provides clean calories and essential trace minerals.
+However, pregnant women must always ensure the product is pasteurized and kept properly chilled to minimize foodborne illness risks.
+For a complete list of processing agents or gut irritants that expectant mothers should monitor on retail labels, read our structural breakdown on is coconut milk bad for you.

 Is Canned Coconut Milk Healthy?